Lean Games: Transforming Learning and Culture Through Play

 1. Process Flow Games

 These games simulate production lines or service flows, showing how bottlenecks, imbalances, and excess inventory impact performance.
 Participants are challenged to improve throughput and reduce lead times using Lean tools.
-Additionally, these games help participants understand and manage variation in processes, which is crucial for effective problem-solving techniques in operational processes.
+Additionally, these games help participants understand and manage process variation, crucial for effective problem-solving techniques in operational processes.

 2. 5S Games

 5S games help teams understand the advantages of organizing visually and following standard procedures.
 The 5S stands for Sort, Set in Order, Shine, Standardize, and Sustain.
-Typically, they start with a chaotic workspace that gets organized step-by-step.
-Participants may also be instructed to draw specific items, such as pigs, to illustrate concepts like standard work.
+Typically, they start with a chaotic workspace that gets organized step by step.
+Participants may also be instructed to draw specific items, like pigs, to illustrate concepts like standard work.

 3. Kanban and Pull System Simulations